AlaYousef/portfolio-project2/TESTING.md

 * ### Unresolved
-    * Defficulties of displaying the questions from array.  .
+    * Defficulties of displaying questions from array.
+Until now the last question (number 10) is not displaying on questions div.